Tupua Tamasese: Background

 The tama a ʻāiga comprises the maximal lineage titles of Samoa.
 These titles are often associated with pāpā titles, paramount district titles which affords the holder authority over an entire region or, if one acquires all four pāpā, the entirety of Samoa.
 The field of contention for the pāpā titles and tafaʻifa (the title used for a holder of all four titles) was confined to the leading members of two families, Sā Tupua and Sā Malietoa, under whom all Samoa is united.
 The leading tides of these two family lineages were called tamaʻāiga ("sons of families").
 By mid-19th century, the Tupua Tamasese of Sā Tupua and Malietoa of Sā Malietoa were joined by two more titles, Mataʻafa and Tuimalealiʻifano, as the four highest titleholders of Samoa.
 With the exception of Sā Malietoa, all are descended from Queen Salamasina, the daughter of Tui Aʻana Tamalelagi and a descendant of the Tuʻi Tonga.
 She became the first sovereign of all Samoa.

 Throughout most of Samoa's history, the root cause of civil unrest was the struggle for titular supremacy among these families.The senior of the two, Sā Tupua dominated the office since the time of its titular ancestor, Queen Salamasina, in the 1500s.
 Sa Malietoa rejoined at the beginning of the 19th century, coinciding with the collapse of Manono's dominance and the arrival of British missionaries.

 Both the tama a ʻāiga Tupua Tamasese title and the pāpā Tui Ātua mantle are currently held by Tui Ātua Tupua Tamasese Efi, a former Samoan prime minister and head of state.

-Tupua Tamagāsese Titimaea.
+Tupua Tamasese Titimaea.
 The first time the appellation -Tamasese -appears alongside the Tupua tama-a-ʻaiga name.
 Tupua Tamasese is thereafter used as the full title name.

 Origins of Tupua

 The origins of the Tupua (later Tupua Tamasese) title is found in the genealogical line of succession tracing back to the rule of Queen Salamasina.
 Her descendant, Fonoti, won the civil war that led to his installation as King of Samoa.
 His son and successor, Muagututiʻa, married Fenunuʻivao, daughter of Leutele of Falefa.
 Because they had no children of their own, they adopted Fenunivao's nephew Fuiavailili (son of Fuimaono of Salani) as their son.
-As the successor of King Muagututiʻa, the orators of Tumua - the orator polity of Upolu based in Lufilufi and Leulumoega - questioned who this child was to assume such an important mantle and whether he possessed the necessary genealogical links to the great families of Samoa in order to be worthy.
+As the successor of King Muagututiʻa, the orators of Tumua – the orator polity of Upolu based in Lufilufi and Leulumoega – questioned who this child was to assume such an important mantle and whether he possessed the necessary genealogical links to the great families of Samoa in order to be worthy.
 This inquiry is known as when "na saesae laufaʻi ai Tumua" (lit. when Tumua systematically 'ripped the leaves of the banana tree' to examine the child's lineage).